-- The fund reduces its weighted average carbon intensity exposures to companies relative to the corporate bond market and to agency/supranational issuers relative to the agency/supranational bond market by at least 50%.
-To implement these binding elements, the fund: - Allocates a larger (smaller) proportion of its corporate bond investments to sector leaders (sector laggards) to emphasise best-in-class companies based on carbon intensity. - Excludes from purchase companies and agency/supranational issuers with the highest carbon intensity. - 2.
-The fund reduces its weighted average potential emissions from reserves exposures to companies relative to the corporate bond market and to agency/supranational issuers relative to the agency/supranational bond market by at least 75%.
-To implement these binding elements, the fund: - Excludes from purchase companies and agency/supranational issuers with the largest fossil fuel reserves based on potential emissions from reserves. - 3/4.
+- 1. The fund reduces its weighted average carbon intensity exposure relative to the fund's eligible market universe by at least 50%.
+To implement this binding element, the fund: - Overweights sector leaders to emphasise best-in-class companies and underweights sector laggards to de-emphasise worst-in-class companies primarily based on carbon intensity. - Excludes from purchase companies with the highest carbon intensity. - 2.
+The fund reduces its weighted average potential emissions from reserves exposure relative to the fund's eligible market universe by at least 75%.
+To implement this binding element, the fund: - Excludes from purchase companies with the largest fossil fuel reserves based on potential emissions from reserves. - 3/4.
 The fund excludes companies with material involvement in the stated business activities related to adverse environmental / social impacts.
 The Investment Manager determines material involvement in a business activity by direct evidence (e.g. if annual revenues exceed a defined threshold, such as 20% or 10%) or by indirect evidence (e.g. through ownership), depending on each activity. - 5.
 The fund excludes companies identified as operating in a manner inconsistent with responsible business conduct standards because of material involvement in severe ESG controversies as stated above.
 The Investment Manager generally determines material involvement in a severe controversy by assessing the perceived nature and scale of a case and a company's role and response: - The nature of a case generally depends on the perceived severity of harm resulting from a controversy. - The scale of a case generally depends on the perceived size of its impact, such as the geographical footprint, the level of pollution or the number of people affected. - A company's role, and thus the materiality of its involvement, generally depends on whether its conduct, products, or operations are believed to have directly contributed to the controversy or have indirectly facilitated the controversy through the actions of affiliates or members of its supply chain.
 Actions from affiliates are regarded as direct involvement if the company has significant control.
 Additional considerations include potential intent (e.g. malicious/recurring compared to negligent/reckless behaviour) and implemented controls, amongst others. - A company's response after the event, involvement in related legal cases, and the Investment Manager's assessment of the proportionality and effectiveness of remediating actions taken since the controversy occurred all feed into the assessment of whether a controversy is still of ongoing concern.
 Additional considerations include aggravating factors such as actions to hide or conceal involvement.